Code-Institute-Submissions/FrankN88-fine-spirits_AprResub/TESTING.md

 ## Automated Testing  :wrench:

 ### Code Validation
 - The [W3C Markup Validator](https://validator.w3.org/) service was used to validate the `HTML` code used.
+Where not possible to validate by URI i have used the source code.

 Page | Result | Test Detail/Screenshot
 ------------ | ------------- | -------------